yeyehandsome1984/Cryptosite/README.md

 ![Skeleton Design for Home Page](images/skeleton-home.png)

-## Gym Tracker Page
+## Crypto Chart page
-This page will focus on the heatmap and filtering function.
-Upon interaction it will display the data in an neat and orderly manner.

-Nav bar is presented at the top to navigate between pages.
+This page will focus on providing chart and table There is a button at the top to navigate back to home page.

 ## Home Page

-### Nav bar
-* Objective of the project
-* SCI02.
-How to use
-* SCI10.
-Legend
-* CRM02.
-Location finder
-* Navigation to Gym Tracker Page

 ### Nav bar